Troblecodings/data-diagrams/proposal/proposal-01.md

 ## Conclusion

 I think that the complete rewrite of the system is justified by the benefits we have from changing the language.
-The library change is on the other hand a minor probably.
-It could be replaced by niels lohman's json C++ API which we already use because of the communication problems seen in 5 which also introduces a lot of redundancy.
+The library change, on the other hand, is a minor problem.
+It could be replaced by niels lohman's json C++ API which we already use because of the communication problems seen in 5.
+Hence it introduced a lot of redundancy.

 ## Recommendations

-The usage of templates and macros is encouraged to further remove redundancies.
+The usage of templates and macros is encouraged to further remove redundancy.